-Federal Career Coaching and Resume Writing to Ensure Your Success
+Federal Career Coaching & Resume Writing Ensure Your Success

 Career Marketing Techniques is current with federal applications and vacancy announcement procedures.
 We understand the timelines for submitting federal resumes and resumixes, and we write keyword-rich resumes to ensure that you qualify for federal positions.
 If you need help in this area, we are extremely qualified and offer complete certified federal career coaching and resume writing services.